 Field Data Type Description Behavior and Usage Meets Availability Target?
-Character A value that indicates whether the protective instrument loop's availability requirement defined in the Instrumented Function that is linked to the Protective Instrument Loop.
-This list appears in the Calculated Results section and contains the following options: Incomplete Yes No NA By default, this value is set to Incomplete.
+Character A value that indicates whether the protective instrument loop's availability meets the availability requirement defined in the Instrumented Function that is linked to the Protective Instrument Loop.
+This list appears in the Calculated Results section and contains the following options: Incomplete Yes No N/A By default, this value is set to Incomplete.
 When the value in the SIL Verification Method field is External Calculation, this field is enabled.
 When the value in the SIL Verification Method field is Internal Calculation, the Meets Availability Target field is disabled and populated automatically.
-After you calculate the SIL Verification results, this field is populated using the following logic: If the value in the Demand Mode field is greater than or equal to the value stored in the Availability field is greater than or equal to the value stored in the Availability Target field in the Instrumented Function that is linked to the Protective Instrument Loop this value is set to Yes.
-Otherwise, this value is set to No.
+After you calculate the SIL Verification results, this field is populated using the following logic: If the value in the Demand Mode field is Low Demand, and the value in the Availability field is greater than or equal to the value stored in the Availability Target field in the Instrumented Function that is linked to the Protective Instrument Loop this value is set to Yes.
+Otherwise, this value is set to No. If the value in the Demand Mode field is High Demand or Continuous, this value is N/A.